cwu377/STAT628_Module2_Group19/README.md

 - README: You are reading me now

 ## Usage
-If you would like to use model_update_final.Rmd, make sure you put BodyFat.csv and bodyfat_out.csv to the same layer.
+If you would like to use our report, make sure you put model_update_final.Rmd, BodyFat.csv and bodyfat_out.csv to the same folder.

-## Credits
-- Amy Qin:
-- Chao-Sheng Wu:
-- Maxwell Schleck: